 This Harvard Medical School Guide will help you compare health plans, estimate your costs, understand Medicare and Medicaid benefits, decipher your hospital bill, take steps to avoid unexpected charges, and reduce prescription drug costs.
 Understanding some basic concepts about health insurance will help you better navigate the health care system no matter what changes unfold in the coming years.

 Prepared by the editors of Harvard Health Publishing in consultation with Gregory D. Curfman, MD., Assistant Professor of Medicine, Harvard Medical School; Editor in Chief, Harvard Health Publishing, and Diane Shannon, MD, MPH.
-54 pages.
-(2017)
+(2019)

 - Employer-sponsored health plans